Don’t let your freezer freeze you out. We’ll help identify the likely causes of the most common freezer repairs.

 - Swishing or whirring sounds as a multiple-speed fan ramps up to high speed

-#2 PROBLEM: There’s frost buildup in my freezer.
+#2 PROBLEM: Frost is building up in my freezer.

-#3 PROBLEM: There’s a small amount of water leaking on the floor next to my freezer.
+#3 PROBLEM: There’s a small puddle on the floor next to my refrigerator.

-If the appliance has water a hookup for water and ice, the leak could be coming from the household connections.
-Inspect the water line going from the shutoff valve to the freezer.
+Another option, if the appliance has water a hookup for water and ice, is that the leak could be coming from the household connections. + Inspect the water line going from the shutoff valve to the freezer.
 Pay close attention to where the line attaches to the appliance and to the household valve.
 The water line should be replaced if it’s leaking anywhere.

-Carefully inspect around the shutoff valve.
+- Carefully inspect around the shutoff valve.
 The valve should be replaced if it’s leaking anywhere.
-Contact a licensed plumber to replace it if you’re unable to do so yourself.
+Contact a licensed plumber to replace it if you can’t do it yourself.

 If the water is coming from the freezer itself, it may be due to the condensation pan overfilling.
-This will normally be due to:
+The following can cause overfilling: